Doing hands-on work to safeguard democracy

 The League is a Resource for the Community

 The Speaker's Bureau is a group of League members prepared to speak on civic engagement and election issues, as well as monitor candidate debates.
-Request a speaker for your class or organizer.
+Request a speaker for your class or organization.